Stanford-NavLab/gnss_lib_py/docs/source/contributing.rst

     * As far as possible, use fixtures to get fixed inputs to the function and use functions that don't require an input or return an output.
+    * When creating plots in a test, ensure that all plots are saved for checking later on.
+Plots that are created must be closed using :code:`plt.close()` before the tests stop running.

 .. _documentation: